-Illinois Institute of Technology offer a master's degree in Analytical Chemistry that can be completed almost entirely online.
+Illinois Institute of Technology offers a master's degree in Analytical Chemistry that can be completed almost entirely online.
 This is a non-thesis degree designed for chemists working in business, industry, education, government, military and non-profit agencies.
 It is for chemists who wish to become more effective leaders in the workplace by enhancing their graduate education with a focus on business and industry.

 This professional science master's degree provides students with a solid foundation in sample preparation, separation science, spectroscopy, and method development.
 The curriculum includes courses essential for a scientific career in the business world: communication, statistics, industrial leadership, and business principles.
 Skill in these areas will help students be more competitive in today's job market.

 If your career goals do not require a full master's degree, you may be interested in completing a certificate in Analytical Methods Development, Analytical Spectroscopy, Chromatography, or Regulatory Science.
 The courses in these certificate programs are all graduate level courses belonging to the analytical chemistry professional science master's degree curriculum.

 To be considered for admission, applicants must have completed two semesters of organic chemistry, one semester of analytical or quantitative chemistry, one semester of physical chemistry, and one semester of calculus.
 Strong preference is given to applicants who have work experience in a chemistry-related field.